This post is also available in

 What equipment do I need to bring with me?

 Firstly, you need to make sure that you are wrapped up warmly with the necessary warm coat, hat, scarf and gloves.
 Standing around in the cold can be bone chilling, so don’t forget to wear two pairs of socks too!

-Pack a flask for some tea or hot chocolate too.
-This works wonders to warm your hands as well as your insides!
-Walking along headlands in the dark is dangerous, so a torch or flashlight to guide you is essential.
+Many people make the mistake of relying on their mobile phones to take photos of the Northern Lights (like us…see photo).
 Anyways, even the best camera phones cannot compare to a proper camera.
 Ideally you will need a manual camera with a full-frame DSLR.
 In the best case, you also have a wide angle lens with swift aperture.

 Additionally, in order not to get a blurry shot like we got above, you want a sturdy tripod.

 Expert tip (because this has happened to us): Cold conditions zap the energy from batteries.
 So make sure to always have a few spare batteries on board.
+Also, it doesn’t do any harm to have a spare memory card.

 And most of all, you need patience and some luck in order to witness a great auroral display.